lunaria79/Jackalupes-Corner/01 Dream Journal/For Aeli.md

 4. a gaggle of other people

 ### Story
-> Lady Lovely and Lord Ass are courting, as arranged by Baron Ass.
-Baron and Baroness Lovely have recently died, and did not leave behind a son as a heir.
-Lady Lovely
+> Baron and Baroness Lovely have recently died, and did not leave behind a son as a heir.
+Lady Lovely inherited the estate, and many are trying to figure it out how to take it from here.
+Lady Lovely and Lord Ass are courting, as arranged by Baron Ass.
+They were childhood friends and grew up together, so this suprised no one.
+However, Lord Ass has grown into, well, quite the asshole.
 <br> So, Lady Lovely and Lord Ass get into a huge fight, were Lord Ass accuses her of purposely trying to sabotage him.
 And she's mad because, "you fucker, you randomly forced me on a vacation in a country i dont know the language off with people I don't know.
 If anyone here is trying to pull shit its *you* ."
 And then the next day, she finds that the Asses all went on a two week boating trip with the Sexy, and left her here behind.
 > > In my professional author opinion.
 Lord Ass wanted to leave Lady Lovely behind with Lord Sexc, whose a "famous womanizer" so that people could start rumours and ruin her reputation.
 But that also doesnt make sense with his later actions?
 Maybe Lord Ass is just dumb.
 >